nicois/parallel/README.md

 It is possible to use a S3 bucket to cache the results: `--cache-location s3://my-bucket/my-prefix`

 As long as you have valid AWS environment variables/credentials, this should "just work".
 You may also need to ensure that the `AWS_REGION` environment variable is set correctly.
 Note that metadata (filename, last-modified time) for all assets in the S3 bucket under the nominated prefix will be read each time the application is run.
 For more than a few thousand records, this may take a few seconds.
+This data is stored in a temporary sqlite database, which is deleted when the process exits.

 If an error is detected while writing to the S3 bucket, this will stop subsequent jobs from running.
 The most likely cause is your AWS credentials have expired.